rapid7/insightconnect-workflows/workflows/Automated_Indicator_Enrichment/help.md

 ## Setup

-Once the workflow has been downloaded, login to InsightConnect and “Import” it into the workflow builder.
+Once the workflow has been downloaded, login to InsightConnect and "Import" it into the workflow builder.
 Once imported, you will initially be prompted to configure the connections for each of the plugins.

 ## Technical Details